EnviroDIY/TinyGSM/README.md

 This libary _does not_ support any sort of "hardware" or pin level controls for the modules.
 If you need to turn your module on or reset it using some sort of High/Low/High pin sequence, you must write those functions yourself.
+If you're interested in pin controls for your module, there's documentation of the wake/sleep protocols for most of the modules supported by this library in the modems compnents of the [ModularSensors library](https://github.com/EnviroDIY/ModularSensors/).

 ## API Reference